Procurement Transformation

 Purpose and goals of the procurement department

 Employees are more successful when they better understand the goals and purpose of their work.
 Companies that want to develop should take this into account.
-When the purpose and goals of the company as a whole change, this change must also be broken down and integrated into individual departments.
+When the purpose and goals of the company as a whole change, this must also be broken down and integrated into individual departments.

 As CPO, you should be as specific as possible about the need for change in order to transform traditional procurement into a future-proof and powerful procurement.
 It also makes sense to include the new goals in the incentives for employees.
 This not only increases individual motivation, but also demonstrates the importance of the new goals.